Digital product development guide

 Marketing

-Marketing helps the product reach its intended audience and grows it over time.
-The work can be both textual and visual and involves deep knowledge of the marketing platforms.
+Marketing helps the product reach its intended audience and grow over time.
+The work can be both textual and visual and requires deep knowledge of marketing platforms.

 Testing

-Testing makes sure that the solution is clear of major bugs, secure and fulfils all of its functional requirements.
+Testing ensures that the solution is free of major bugs, secure, and fulfils all of its functional requirements.

 Making decisions

-The party with the ultimate responsibility must however have the final say, just like a captain on a ship.
-But a wise captain always engages the team to maximise commitment and contribution.
+The person ultimately responsible must have the final say, much like a captain on a ship.
+A wise captain, however, always involves the team to maximise commitment and contribution.

 Project management principles